 If you are dealing with fleas on dogs, and want to get rid of them naturally, this is your destination page.
 It's all about Natural Flea Control - For Dogs!

 Getting rid of fleas on cats can be so frustrating!
-For some reason, it seems like the fleas stubbornly won't leave cats alone.
+For some reason, it seems like they stubbornly won't leave cats alone.

 For households with cats but not dogs, you probably want to skip right to your own page dedicated to Natural Flea Control For Cats!